 Despite a journey through a tragic time in Tibet’s history, Zasep Rinpoche’s autobiography conveys an overwhelming sense of optimism.
 Yes, Rinpoche helps us relive a catastrophic time in Tibet’s history, and yes we feel a sense of loss and anger at the injustice of the invasion — and the tragic personal loss of family — but the tone is elegantly uplifting.

-Not only Rinpoche, but Tibetans in general, are portrayed as a people who do not lose hope in the face of disaster, who can find the profound and the sacred in the most devastating of situations, who come together as spiritual family in the face of terror.
+Not only Rinpoche but Tibetans in general, are portrayed as a people who do not lose hope in the face of disaster, who can find the profound and the sacred in the most devastating of situations, who come together as a spiritual family in the face of terror.

 Contents of Feature (click to navigate)

 “I had a lot of suffering.
 I had to flee my homeland”